yiisoft/yii2/docs/guide-zh-CN/runtime-routing.md

   URLs.
 It is the main property that you should work with in order to create URLs whose format satisfies your particular application requirement.

-> 注意：In order to hide the entry script name in the created URLs, besides setting [[yii\web\UrlManager::showScriptName|showScriptName]] to be false, you may also need to configure your Web server so that it can correctly identify which PHP script should be executed when a requested URL does not explicitly specify one.
+> Note: In order to hide the entry script name in the created URLs, besides setting [[yii\web\UrlManager::showScriptName|showScriptName]] to be false, you may also need to configure your Web server so that it can correctly identify which PHP script should be executed when a requested URL does not explicitly specify one.
 If you are using Apache Web server, you may refer to the recommended configuration as described in the